 These animals will induce the excited squeals of happiness we remember from our childhood, but this time, both our children and the animals will be happy.
 Our children will see happy animals displaying fun-loving and natural instincts that foster joy and curiosity, compassion and love for animals — all animals.

-Here is a sampling of animal sanctuaries that are either local or a daytrip away.
+Here is a sampling of animal sanctuaries that are either local or a daytrip away from the Hudson Valley in NY.
 Check out their websites, put gas in the car, pack a cooler with fruit and lemonade, and get ready for an unforgettable encounter with compassion.

 - Catskill Animal Sanctuary, Saugerties: https://casanctuary.org/